noccylabs/immp-spec/immp-draft.md

 **Notes:**

-Upon receiving this command the server will aounce it being ready to receive the message, or indicate an error if the message can not be delivered.
+Upon receiving this command the server will announce it being ready to receive the message, or indicate an error if the message can not be delivered.
 The client should then go on and send the message as a data block: